tx00100xt/SE1-ParseError/README.md

 ## Serious Sam Classic Parse Error

 What is Parse Error?
 This is a modification for Serious Sam Classic The First Encounter and Serious Sam Classic The Second Encounter.
-This mod required https://github.com/tx00100xt/SeriousSamClassic to run.
+This mod required https://github.com/tx00100xt/SeriousSamClassic or https://github.com/tx00100xt/SeriousSamClassic-VK to run.
 Parse Error was created by fans of the game Serious Sam Classic and is distributed for free.

 Description: